dotnet/docs-aspire/docs/community-toolkit/hosting-java.md

 ### [Container hosting](#tab/container-hosting)

-In the _::no-loc text="Program.cs"_ file of your AppHost project, call the `AddSpringApp` method to define the containerized Spring app.
+In the _:::no-loc text="Program.cs":::_file of your app host project, call the `AddSpringApp` method to define the containerized Spring app.
 Use the `JavaAppContainerResourceOptions` to define the containerized Spring app.

 ```csharp
 var containerapp = builder.AddSpringApp("containerapp",